Unemployment benefits have been extended to:

 A factsheet on how to apply for benefits can also be found here but has not been updated to reflect the new unemployment filing schedule.
 A massive increase in the number of people filing for unemployment has overburdened the system.
 The state is now asking that people adhere to the following schedule.
 Claims will be backdated to the date of lay off and you now have 28 days to file your claim.
 They are asking that you remain patient with longer webpage load times and busy signals.

-Unemployment benefits will be paid for 28 weeks (up from 20 weeks) and the federal government has made available an additional $600/week for four months.
+Unemployment benefits will be paid for 28 weeks (up from 20 weeks).

 Michigan Works! resources can be found at MichiganWorks.org or by calling 1-800-285-WORKS.